Dr. Audrey Sim Will Have You Smiling Again Using Dental Implants

 Missing teeth can make you look unattractive, cause jaw pain and functional problems, and even impair your enjoyment of food.
-Dr. Audrey Sim and Dr. Donald Ross, caring and compassionate dentists in Algonquin, Illinois, restore your smile with natural-looking, permanent dental implants that let you face the world with confidence and eat normally again.
-If you’re ready to replace a missing tooth or teeth in the most natural-looking way possible, call Dr. Audrey Simand Dr. Donald Ross’s helpful staff at Algonquin Smiles to arrange an appointment or book one with the online form.
+Dr. Audrey Sim, a caring and compassionate dentist in Algonquin, Illinois, restore your smile with natural-looking, permanent dental implants that let you face the world with confidence and eat normally again.
+If you’re ready to replace a missing tooth or teeth in the most natural-looking way possible, call Dr. Audrey Sim’s helpful staff at Algonquin Smiles to arrange an appointment or book one with the online form.

 Dental Implants Q & A

 A dental implant is a permanent false tooth that looks and functions like your original tooth.
 The implant consists of a titanium post that Dr. Audrey Sim inserts through your gum into your jawbone, where it acts as a root.
 Once your jawbone fuses to the post, Dr. Audrey Sim tops the post with a porcelain, metal, or composite tooth-colored crown.

 Why do I need to replace a missing tooth?

 Missing teeth disturb the function of your teeth, jaws, and even your digestive system.
 Your teeth function as a set; when even one tooth is extracted or lost, your other teeth may slip out of alignment.
 You can’t chew as efficiently when your teeth are in the wrong position, which may affect your digestion.

 Correctly aligned chewing also exerts positive pressure on your jawbone.
 The pressure reminds the bone to create new bone cells.
 Without the daily pressure of a tooth on the bone, the jaw atrophies near the gap.
 Missing teeth may also lead to:

 - Sagging mouth and older appearance

 - Jaw pain, including temporomandibular joint disorder (TMJ)